 My essays and features have appeared in Griffith Review, Meanjin, Inside Story, Overland, The Guardian, Australian Book Review, The Canberra Times, and Best Australian Science Writing, among others.
 Recently I co-edited a book of personal essays with Kirsten Wehner and Jenny Newell called, Living with the Anthropocene: Love, loss and hope in the face of environmental crisis (NewSouth).
 I’m working on a book about the death penalty, punishment, and violence for NewSouth; and another long term project on shadow places (the places from which we draw material resources or to which we outsource our waste and disorder).

 In 2013/14 I was a Fellow at the Rachel Carson Center in Munich, Germany, where I finished writing my book, The Broken Promise of Agricultural Progress: An Environmental History (2014).
 It was shortlisted in the 2015 NSW Premier’s History Awards.

 I helped edit and complete Tony McMichael’s posthumous book, Climate Change and the Health of Nations: Famines, Fevers and the Fates of Populations (OUP 2017).

 I have a PhD in environmental history from the Australian National University.
-I live in Canberra with my wife and three sons
+I live in Canberra with my partner and three sons

 I was raised on the western plains of New South Wales.
-(Do you know what a sand monkey is?
+(Do you know what a gilgai is?
 Or a cowal?)
 When I moved to Sydney I spent a year washing cars, volunteered for a youth anti-racism organisation, and studied in the writing program at the University of Technology, Sydney.